uniclogs/uniclogs-linux/README.md

-The configuration and scripts that provision the resulting image can be found in the `uniclogs/` directory of this project, which is also made available for use inside the Docker container (where the image build process occurs).
+The configuration and scripts that provision the resulting image can be found in the `uniclogs/` directory of this project, which is also made available for use inside the container (where the image build process occurs).

 ## Getting Started